pepk0/SoftUniEducation/README.md

 # SoftUniEducation

-This repository holds all the SofUni courses in the Python software engineering path
+This repository holds all the SofUni courses in the Python software engineering path.

 ## Contents:

-You can check the homework by clicking the link on the Course Name column, you can check the certificate and grade by clicking the links in the Grade columns.
+You can check out all the problems solved by clicking the link on the Course Name column, also check out the certificate and grade in the Grade columns.

 | **Course Name**                                                                                    | **Date Started** | **Grade**                                                              |
 |----------------------------------------------------------------------------------------------------|------------------|------------------------------------------------------------------------|